Tasty๐ŸฐTechโšกBytes

 • โ–ธA CI pipeline you want to protect

-Step 1 โ€” Test Locally
+Step 1 โ€” Run Apex Locally

-npm install -g @pensar/ci
+npm install -g @pensar/apex

 export PENSAR_API_KEY=your_key_here